Nigeria pledges 600 volunteers as Africa steps up Ebola fight

 African nations' response to the crisis has drawn criticism, with officials in Liberia bemoaning a lack of African solidarity.
 The World Health Organization (WHO) has rebuked some African countries for closing borders to Ebola-hit states, saying this worsened their suffering by cutting off supplies.

-Nigeria, the continent's largest economy and top oil producer, gained experience in containing Ebola after an air traveler imported the virus from Liberia in July, infecting 20 people and killing 8.
+Nigeria, the continent's largest economy and top oil producer, gained experience in containing Ebola after an air traveller imported the virus from Liberia in July, infecting 20 people and killing 8.

 "Nigeria has 600 health workers who have been trained in the field of Ebola containment who are ready to go to other affected African countries to help them in containment of Ebola spread," acting health minister Khaliru Alhassan told Reuters.